Eutrochium purpureum: Taxonomy

 This species hybridizes readily with other species of Eutrochium and where this species and those species overlap in distribution the resulting plants can be difficult to resolve to a specific taxon.

 Ecology

 Many species of butterflies, moths, bees, and flies visit the flowers.

 It is larval host to the eupatorium borer moth (Carmenta bassiformis), the red groundling moth (Perigea xanthioides), the ruby tiger moth (Phragmatobia fuliginosa), and the three-lined flower moth (Schinia trifascia).

 The larvae of Calycomyza flavinotum, a leaf miner fly, create blotch-shaped mines on the leaves.

 Cultivation

-Eutrochium purpureum is sometimes cultivated and has escaped from cultivation in parts of New Zealand.
+Like other Joe Pye weed (Eutrochium) species, Eutrochium purpureum is cultivated as an ornamental landscape plant, and has escaped from cultivation in parts of New Zealand.
+E. purpureum and E. maculatum (spotted Joe Pye weed) are sometimes confused with each other or treated interchangeably in the gardening world due to their similar appearance.